mmarko88/mmarko88.github.io/content/post/java/mssqlserver/fast_insert_part3/index.md

 the performance worsens.
 Therefore, we should be careful when setting the batch size for JDBC Template with multi-value inserts.

-[//]: # (## Microsoft SQL `useBulkCopyForBatchInsert` parameter)

-[//]: # (Per [Microsoft SQL server documentation]&#40;https://learn.microsoft.com/en-us/sql/connect/jdbc/use-bulk-copy-api-batch-insert-operation?view=sql-server-ver16&#41;)

-[//]: # (there is additional parameter that can be included and that promises significant performance improvements for insert statements.)

-[//]: # (Althrough, it has a lot of conditions that has to be meet to make it work for insert statement.
-I would be careful )

-[//]: # (about decision about turning on this parameter on produciton.
-Eatherway, let's test the performance and compare the results.)

 ## Conclusion

 Based on the results above, we can conclude that multi-value inserts drastically improve insert performances and that